President's Graduate Student Teaching Award

 - providing constructive feedback on student work

-- working in a collegial manner with students, faculty supervisors and other teaching assistants
+- working in a collegial and inclusive manner with students, faculty supervisors and other teaching assistants

 - Demonstrate a commitment to their own professional development in teaching by: